False discovery proportion envelopes with m-consistency: Results in the online case

 where $R(k)$ is given by \eqref{nbrejections}, $\delta_a=\delta/(\kappa a^2)$, $a\geq 1$, for $\kappa=\pi^2/6$. \end{theorem}

-\begin{remark} {Note that the guarantee \eqref{confenvelop} is not uniform in the procedure $\mathcal{A}$ (by contrast with the envelopes in top-$k$ and preordered cases which were uniform in $k$ and thus also in the cut-off procedure).} \end{remark}
+\begin{remark} {Note that in the online setting, the obtained guarantee \eqref{confenvelop} is not uniform in the procedure $\mathcal{A}$ (in contrast with the envelopes in top-$k$ and preordered cases which were uniform in $k$ and thus also in the cut-off procedure).} \end{remark}

-\subsection{Confidence envelope for LORD-type procedures and consistency}
+\subsection{Confidence envelope for LORD-type procedures and $m$-consistency}

 We now turn to the special case of online procedures satisfying the following condition:

 Classically, this condition is sufficient to control the online FDR (if the $p$-values are independent and under an additional monotonicity assumption), see Theorem~2 (b) in \cite{ramdas2017online}.
 In particular, it is satisfied by LORD \eqref{equalphaLORD}.